 2. Evaluate Your Clients’ Health

 Supplemental insurance plans may require clients to be evaluated for pre-existing conditions.
 Consider if their health status affects their ability to be approved for an additional plan.
-If your clients have pre-existing conditions, such as cancer, diabetes, and smoking or other health conditions that may cause them to be denied from coverage, make sure you educate them on this risk before applying.
+If your clients have pre-existing conditions, such as cancer, diabetes, and smoking or other health conditions that may cause them to be denied coverage, make sure you educate them on this risk before applying.

 3. Cover the Whole Family

 Family plans are also available for supplemental coverage options.
 Dental and vision benefits are included in ACA plans for children under 18 but are not typically included in plans for adults.
 If one of your clients has a child that has hearing concerns and uses hearing aids or cochlear implants, a supplemental hearing plan may be of benefit to them.
-When evaluating concerns, make sure to consider the needs of the whole family, including that of the children.
+When evaluating concerns, make sure to consider the needs of the whole family, including those of the children.

 4. Budget for Added Health Costs